2couchpotato5/ShelterApp/README.md

 -As a user, I want to be able to identify myself as a person in need or a sponsor.

--As a user, I want to be able to add a request to the list.
+-As a person in need, I want to be able to add a request to the list.

--As a user, I want to be able to view the list of available items.
+-As a person in need, I want to be able to view the list of available items.

--As a user, I want to be able to donate.
+-As a sponsor, I want to be able to donate.